 Jump to:

-While the texture can be similar, semolina is made of durum wheat, and cornmeal or corn flour is made of corn.
-Polenta, which is made with cornmeal does have a very similar consistency, but there is an obvious difference in taste - plus the polenta is gluten free, unlike the semolina.
+Polenta, which is made with cornmeal does have a very similar consistency to the semolina pudding, but there is an obvious difference in taste - plus the polenta is gluten free, unlike the semolina.

 It's made exactly the same way, but what's important, do not add sugar, but can add lemon zest and cinnamon, depending how the baby takes it.
 But even plain tastes great.